C22338873/OOP-MusicVisual-2024/README.md

 **Creative Expression:** Bringing together audio and visual elements in a way that expresses a creative idea is fulfilling on both a technical and artistic level.

 ### Zannath:
+Throughout this project, I'm proud of the teamwork and skill that was displayed.

+My group members were great people to work on this with because they all showed a lot of interest in the project.
+So we naturally worked really well together and managed to create awesome visuals in the end.
+Although there were a lot of challenges in this project, we were able to figure them out.

+I've faced a lot of issues and bugs at first but I've learned a lot through this project on how to set things up and code really cool visuals.
+My skills have gotten better than before and I'm proud of learning this new skill.

 ### Liutauras:
 The fact that I used audio data to drive visual changes in my project making it respond to the frequency of the audio and tempo creates a very aesthetic visual.